Lesson 64: Telemann Sonata in F major, TWV 41:F2 — Vivace

 The opening Vivace

-The first movement opens with a chord-tone descent, then immediately turns into running sixteenths.
-The figuration is not virtuosic-sounding — it should feel light, almost like talk.
-Read the first four bars at half tempo and listen for the conversational quality.
+A chord-tone descent turning into running sixteenths that should feel light, almost like talk.
+Read the first four bars at half tempo.

 Galant style — what it asks for

-• Conversational dynamics.
-Phrases answer one another.
-The first two-bar phrase asks; the second two-bar phrase replies.
-Make the reply softer than the question.
+• Conversational dynamics — phrases answer one another; make the reply softer than the question.

 Drill — the development figure